Kakamotobi/Learned/Computer Science/Programming-Pardigms.md

     - It supports creating instances of a type.
   - Object-orientation focused on data.
     - It supports inheritance and polymorphism.
+- The gist of OOP is to not do "do this for this type, do that for that type".
 #### Building Blocks of OOP
 ##### Class
 - A template/blueprint for creating objects.